 The necropoleis of Ephesos

-Systematic research in the necropoleis have been taking place in Ephesos since 2008.
+Systematic research in the necropoleis has been taking place in Ephesos since 2008.
 This interdisciplinary field project is intended to provide insight into the broad thematic field of ›Death in Antiquity‹ by taking all material remains into consideration.

 The aim of this research is to gain a general understanding of the Ephesian mortuary landscape and to place the Ephesian findings into a broader chronological and topographical context.
 In addition to stratigraphical excavations, the project encompasses intensive and extensive surveys as well as the contextual analysis of finds, including related disciplines such as anthropology, archaeozoology, geoarchaeology, and geophysics.
 The research is taking place in close collaboration with the Department for Bioarchaeology at the OeAI.